iurteaga/menstrual_cycle_analysis/README_predictive_models.md

 # 4) Script for predictive model execution and evaluation

-This is a wrapper, [general script](https://github.com/iurteaga/menstrual_cycle_analysis/blob/master/scripts/evaluate_predictive_models.py "evaluate predictive models") that fits, predicts, and evaluates a set of models of interest (baseline, generative and neural network based) for a given cycle-length dataset:
+This is a wrapper, [general script](https://github.com/iurteaga/menstrual_cycle_analysis/blob/master/scripts/evaluate_predictive_models.py "evaluate predictive models") that fits, predicts, and evaluates a set of models of interest (baseline, generative and neural network based) for a given cycle-length dataset.

 The script operates based on script input parameters (see description below) and execution and model config files:

 - Input execution config file:
     - [Example execution config files](https://github.com/iurteaga/menstrual_cycle_analysis/tree/master/scripts/execution_config)
     - The config file specifies which parts of the script to run (fit, inference, prediction) and their configuration parameters, as well as which evaluations to compute and plot

         For instance, for prediction task:
-            'prediction_eval_metrics' is the list of metrics to use for evaluation 'day_range' specifies number of days to predict into the future 'predictive_posterior' determines whether to make point predictions for cycle length ('mean') or to predict the whole probability distribution for cycle length ('pmf')
+            - 'prediction_eval_metrics' is the list of metrics to use for evaluation
+            - 'day_range' specifies number of days to predict into the future
+            - 'predictive_posterior' determines whether to make point predictions for cycle length ('mean') or to predict the whole probability distribution for cycle length ('pmf')

 - Input model config file, as specified by model-name argument:
     - [Example generative model config files](https://github.com/iurteaga/menstrual_cycle_analysis/tree/master/scripts/generative_model_config)